 Chemotherapy: The actual programme of chemotherapy depends totally upon the individual (age, health etc) and the state of the cancer.
 Several drugs may be suggested at the very outset, before a very specific plan is drawn up.

-There are also complementary therapies that can help; for example, Vitamin K has been shown in Japanese and US research to reduce the dangers of spread to the liver.
+There are also complementary therapies that can help, specifically with chemo.
+For example, Vitamin K has been shown in Japanese and US research to reduce the dangers of spread to the liver.
 Milk thistle and mistletoe have been shown to reduce the toxic load in the liver during radio or chemotherapy.

 We have a detailed review, including all the latest research, of 94 cancer drugs on our web site.
 The two standard therapies that are most commonly talked about are: